 The number of women living with HIV and AIDS in Asia varies greatly between different countries.
 It has been estimated that 90 percent of women living with HIV in Asia are infected by their husband or long-term partner.
 Since the start of the global HIV epidemic, in many regions, women have remained at a much higher risk of HIV infection than men.
-Moreover, HIV remains the leading cause of death of women of reproductive age, yet access to HIV testing and treatment remains low.
+Moreover, HIV remains the leading cause of death of women of reproductive age, yet access to HIV testing and treatment remains low.1

 New HIV cases in Indonesia based on data from the Ministry of Health of the Republic of Indonesia in 2013 were 29 037 cases, in 2014 as many as 32 711 cases and 2015 is as much as 30 935 cases.
 As for new cases of AIDS in 2013 is as many as 11,282 cases, in 2014 as many as 7,864 cases and in 2015 was 6,373 cases.
 Based on data on new cases of HIV and AIDS is still very high.
-Women who affected by AIDS in Indonesia has increased the case that in 2013 as much as 32%, while in 2014 has risen as much as 36% of AIDS cases in Indonesia and in 2015 they were 36% of cases.

-Yogyakarta one of the provinces in Indonesia which is famous as a cultural city and student city, currently ranked 8th for prevalence of HIV & AIDS case that is equal to 26,49 per 100.000 population.
-Peoples with HIV/AIDS majority live in Yogya city (726 people) and Sleman Regency (737people).
+Women who affected by AIDS in Indonesia has increased the case that in 2013 as much as 32%, while in 2014 has risen as much as 36% of AIDS cases in Indonesia and in 2015 they were 36% of cases.2 city, currently ranked 8th for prevalence of HIV & AIDS case that is equal to 26,49 per 100.000 population.3 Peoples with HIV/AIDS majority live in Yogya city (726 people) and Sleman Regency (737people).
 Yogya city and Sleman have implemented HIV prevention program from mother to child trough the Primary Health Centre.
-Housewives in Province the of affected Yogyakarta reportedly bν HIV £t the AIDS based on data from HIV AIDS Commission (KPA) DIY2015for 401 HIV cases.
+Housewives in Province the of Yogyakarta reportedly affected by HΙV £ AIDS based on data from the AIDS Commission (KPA) DIY2015for 401 HIV cases.
 This figure is in the second rank of the number of HIV & AIDS cases by type of work.
-This figure is far above Commercial Sex Workers affected by HIV, reported as many as 119 cases.
+This figure is far above Commercial Sex Workers affected by HIV, reported as many as 119 cases.2